rachwrong/ICT2202-SH4US/README.md

 # ICT2202-SH4US

-Audio Analysis for mp3 & wav files on Python - Audio Digger A light weight program that is created to let user do audio analysis easily and quickly.
+Audio Analysis for MP3 & WAV files on Python - Audio Digger

+A light weight program that is created to let user do audio analysis easily and quickly.

 # User Guide